Emergency Room Billing Services in New Jersey

 The most frequent emergency room denials we see from NJ payers include 99281-99285 has facility-specific documentation guidelines different from outpatient e/m, 99291 requires 30+ min of documented critical care time, admission criteria, time tracking, and conversion to inpatient have specific rules.
 Our team catches these before submission by applying both emergency room coding expertise and NJ payer-specific rules to every claim.

-NJ FamilyCare routes emergency room patients through 4 managed care plans: Amerigroup, WellCare, Aetna Better Health, United.
+NJ FamilyCare routes emergency room patients through 5 managed care plans: Horizon NJ Health (Horizon BCBS), Aetna Better Health of New Jersey, Fidelis Care (formerly WellCare), UnitedHealthcare Community Plan, Wellpoint New Jersey (formerly Amerigroup).
 Each MCO has its own emergency room authorization requirements, fee schedules, and billing rules.
 We credential and bill with all of them so your emergency room practice gets paid correctly.

 Most NJ emergency room practices are fully transitioned within two to three weeks.
-We connect to your EHR, learn your emergency room workflows, and start submitting claims to Horizon Blue Cross Blue Shield, NJ FamilyCare, Medicare, and all your NJ payers with no downtime.
+We connect to your EHR, learn your emergency room workflows, and start submitting claims to Horizon Blue Cross Blue Shield of New Jersey, NJ FamilyCare, Medicare, and all your NJ payers with no downtime.

 Fix Your New Jersey Emergency Room Billing